 Stonecutters Bridge is the world’s second longest spanning cable-stayed bridge at the time of completion, with a main span of 1,018m.
 The bridge straddles the Rambler Channel at the entrance to the Kwai Chung container terminals, providing a landmark gateway to Hong Kong, one of the world’s most vibrant trade centres.

 The 1.6km long crossing is the centrepiece of the new Route 8 strategic link, a 7.6km long, dual three-lane expressway linking Cheung Sha Wan and Tsing Yi Island.
 The route improves access between the International Airport and the urban areas of West Kowloon, and provides enhanced links to the container port.

 With a highly distinctive form, its key design features include a 1,018m long, steel main span, supported by two 290m tall concrete and stainless steel towers and a 53m-wide deck split into two streamlined boxes and connected by cross girders.
 It will be one of two cable-stay bridges in the world with a span in excess of 1,000m.

-Because of its sheer size, there has to be accurate dimensional control to ensure that all parts of the bridge fit together as designed.
-This required great control during casting of concrete elements and prefabrication and assembly of large-scale steel elements that make up the deck.
+Because of its sheer size, accurate dimensional control is essential to ensure that all parts of the bridge fit together as designed.
+This requires great control during casting of concrete elements and prefabrication and assembly of large-scale steel elements that make up the deck.

-The most challenging part of the project was the coordination between the various elements of the bridge.
-All parts had to fit together, requiring close co-ordination between the temporary and permanent works and between on-site and off-site construction.
+The most challenging aspect of construction was the coordination between the various elements of the bridge.
+Close coordination was required between the temporary and permanent works and between on-site and off-site construction.